CDA Starts Adorning Green Belts With Colourful Lights - UrduPoint

 He said the project was being carried out with the help of private sector under its corporate social responsibility.

-The civic agency, he said, had posted a two-minute video clip of the lit up green belt on its official pages of the social media networking sites such as Facebook, with an attractive caption.
+The civic agency has also posted a two-minute video clip of the lit up green belt on its official pages of the social media networking sites such as Facebook, with an attractive caption.

 "Islamabad is the city of flowers.
 While the daylight scenic beauty of the Capital is marked with colourful flowers, the nights need some show of lights and colours," read the caption, which also pointed out the illuminated green belt of the Super Market of Sector F-6.